 A core service of the library is the loan of materials.
-The library does this by maintaining a database of registered borrowers and giving patrons in good standing access to the collections of the Boulder Junction Public Library and the libraries of Northern Waters Library Service.
+The library does this by maintaining a database of registered borrowers and giving patrons in good standing access to the collections of the Boulder Junction Public Library and the libraries of Northern Waters Library Service and Wiscat (Wisconsin Resource Sharing).
 In providing borrowing privileges, the library promotes use of materials and ensures the rights of borrowers.
 The library will serve all patrons who request service.
 Service will not be denied or abridged because of religious, racial, social, economic, or political status; mental, emotional, or physical condition; age; gender; or sexual orientation.

 Residents, property owners, and visitors to the Boulder Junction area are eligible to apply for a library card.
 The Boulder Junction Public Library shall provide the same services to all residents and property owners of the Northern Waters Library Service area as to residents and property owners of Boulder Junction.
 All borrowers must have a valid Merlin library card to borrow library materials.
 Individuals are limited to one card in the Merlin system, regardless of the place of issue.